andersonfarias/mastermind/README.md

 Basically, the API enables you to start a new game and guessing the correct pattern.
 For every guessing, the API will give you the number of exact and near matches.

-You can choose from 8 different colors, duplicate allowed, and you will have up to 8 tryies to guess the correct pattern.
+You can choose from 8 different colors, duplicate allowed, and you will have up to 8 attempts to guess the correct pattern.
 If you correctly guess the pattern, you win!
-Otherwise, you lose after the 8 tryies.
+Otherwise, you lose after 8 attempts.

 The valid colors are: